CRIME IN THE BOUTIQUE

 ‘I think it would appeal to Mr Everard’s sense of drama…. enjoyment of intrigue, if you like,’ Markham replied calmly.
 ‘From what I’ve learned of him, cloak and dagger would have been right up his street.’

-The DCI was revolving scenarios in his head.
+Now the DCI was revolving scenarios in his head.

-‘The senior staff had their own keys and knew the eight-character alarm code which was changed monthly,’ Markham said.
-‘A master set of keys apparently went missing a few weeks ago, but they didn’t bother to change the locks….
+‘The senior staff had their own key fobs for getting into the centre and knew the shop’s eight-character alarm code which was changed monthly,’ Markham said.
+‘A master set of keys apparently went missing a few weeks ago, but they didn’t bother to change the locks.
 I suspect there was a pretty laissez-faire attitude to the alarm code as well, with people jotting it down on post-its or giving it out willy-nilly, though of course they all swear blind nothing like that ever happened….
 An ambush is obviously one possibility, sir, but I’d say a pre-arranged rendez-vous is more in keeping with Mr Everard’s character….
 Plus, the pathologist tells me he had taken a large glass of Chablis not long before he died, which is one reason why his defences were down when he was attacked.
 Apparently he always kept a few bottles in the fridge in his office for special visitors….
 The staff can’t say for sure if a bottle’s missing, but I’m inclined to think he and his assailant shared a drink….
 According to their cleaner, Everard’s drinks cabinet is missing two glasses, which most likely points to the killer removing them afterwards….
 In terms of forensics, cross-contamination means we need a suspect in the frame before raising our hopes.’

 Sidney’s face bore the look of one far from accustomed to getting his hopes up.